1942_GK_PL_Gemini_Dereham_Pub_2023_96.jpg

 The Druid’s Head, Brighton

-It’s also believed to be one of the most haunted pubs in Sussex, so it’s a great Halloween spot for ghost hunters.
+Named after a druid stone circle that existed nearby, this 16th century building is brimming with history.
+Believed to be one of the most haunted pubs in Sussex, the Druid’s Head is a great Halloween spot for ghost hunters.
 Staff and customers alike have reported supernatural activity, from bottles, glasses and even picture frames flying around to mirrors suddenly misting over.

-Visitors and landlords have also reported cold spots, sudden drops in temperature and ghostly figures seen only out of the corner of their eyes.
+One ghostly resident is ‘the Blue Nun’, who can be spotted haunting the pub’s cellar – but has also been seen wandering The Lanes (maybe looking for a vintage shop bargain?).
+Visitors and landlords have also reported cold spots and sudden drops in temperature.
 But if you visit on a Sunday, you may enjoy a drink with the Lady in Red – who can sometimes be seen waiting to place an order at the bar.

 A place to ‘paws’ for a spooky drink